microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 ### Requesting new features

 Please review the list of open Issues to see if one is already open.
 Please review all categories, Bugs and Enhancements.
 Also check for Closed Issues before opening a new one.

 ## Finding issues you can help with

 Looking for something to work on?
 Issues marked [``good first issue``](https://github.com/Microsoft/Azure-Kinect-Sensor-SDK/labels/good%20first%20issue) are a good place to start.

 You can also check the [``help wanted``](https://github.com/Microsoft/Azure-Kinect-Sensor-SDK/labels/help%20wanted) tag to find other issues to help with.
 If you're interested in working on a fix, leave a comment to let everyone know and to help avoid duplicated effort from others.

 Once you are committed to fixing an issue, assign it to yourself so others know the issue has an owner.

 ## Contributing code changes

 We welcome your contributions, especially to fix bugs and to make improvements which address the top Issues.
-Some general guidelines:
+Some general
+guidelines:

 * **DO** create one pull request per Issue, and ensure that the Issue is linked in the pull request.
 * **DO** follow our [Coding and Style](#Style-Guidelines) guidelines, and keep code changes as small as possible.
 * **DO** include corresponding tests whenever possible.
 * **DO** check for additional occurrences of the same problem in other parts of the codebase before submitting your PR.
 * **DO** [link the Issue](https://github.com/blog/957-introducing-issue-mentions) you are addressing in the pull request.
 * **DO** write a good description for your pull request.
 More detail is better.
 Describe why the change is being made and why you have chosen a particular solution.
 Describe any manual testing you performed to validate your change.
 * **DO NOT** submit a PR unless it is linked to an Issue marked triage approved.
 This enables us to have a discussion on the idea before anyone invests time in an implementation.
 * **DO NOT** merge multiple changes into one PR unless they have the same root cause.
 * **DO NOT** submit pure formatting/typo changes to code that has not been modified otherwise.

-> Submitting a pull request for an approved Issue is not a guarantee it will be approved.
-> The change must meet our high bar for code quality, architecture, and performance.
+**NOTE:** *Submitting a pull request for an approved Issue is not a guarantee it will be approved.
+The change must meet our high bar for code quality, architecture, and performance.*

 # Making changes to the code